The prevailing cultural belief about change is that it comes when people are “ready” or it comes only to those who are “worthy” or “special.”

 That’s bullshit, and it’s time to let it go.

-You can be better tomorrow, even if you’re weak, imperfect and only partially (if at all) “ready.”
-No one is ever ready to change- you become ready by doing and the only thing special about people who change is that they are willing to change.
+You can be better tomorrow, even though you’re weak, imperfect and only partially (if at all) “ready.”
+The only thing special about people who change is that they are willing to change.

 You can be special like that, too.

 Change is hard, that’s a given.
 It’s categorically, biologically true.
 We are hard-wired for sameness and monotony- for safety (I’ve seen this thing before!
 It doesn’t kill me!
 Let’s keep it around.).

 But in the same way we learn that our biological tendencies can be overcome through vaccines, 12-step programs and habit stacking, we can overcome our biological preference for sameness and craft a life that supports transformation.